-While this is great for retailers and brands to connect directly with their customers, speed up the purchase journey and make it impossibly easy to buy their products- how will this affect the buying trends of 2019?
+While this is great for retailers and brands to connect directly with their customers, speed up the purchase journey and make it impossibly easy to buy their products.
+How will this affect the buying trends of 2019?

-Well, as convenient as buying buttons are, they are only as affective as their audience.
+Well, as convenient as buying buttons are, they are only as effective as their audience.
 With Twitter’s main user demographic aged between 18-29 years, it excludes the majority of financially stable ‘working professionals’ in their 30’s and above.
 While this may suit some brands target range, it won’t be for all.
-Luxury and home lifestyle brands will still need to rely on alternative and proven marketing strategies.
+Luxury and home lifestyle brands will still need to rely on alternative and proven social marketing strategies.